IPv6 on HAMNET with 6to4

 You can try pinging it to see if your setup is working.

-If you decide to make a service of your own available using this method drop me an e-mail.
-I’ll happily include it here.
+If you decide to make a service of your own available using this method, send me an e-mail.
+I’ll happily list it here.

 Systemd-Networkd